phork/phorkit/CONTRIBUTING.md

 Any component that deals with color should have a light and dark theme.
 Most components should include the `useThemeId` hook.
 Styled components can use the `withTheme` HOC.
 Most colors are applied by CSS classes which should be named using BEM syntax (eg. `.button--light` and `.button--dark`) and should use CSS custom properties to define the colors.

-Many components also have an optional `contrast` property.
-These components use one of the primary colors as the background color and the contrast color in varying shades as the foreground colors.
-The default primary color is the theme's primary accent color but can be overridden with the CSS custom property `--contrast-color`.
-This value cascades to all children components so use it wisely.

 An simple component stylesheet might look like this:

 ```css